danielendeg/nugetpackageupdate/specs/SQL/SQL-Server-Data-Provider-in-OSS.md

 ```

 This is a bit messy and we would need to ensure that all other writes are blocked during this time.
 Also the server would need to have alter table permissions, which otherwise would not be needed.

+### Decision

+Because references between FHIR resources can specify a target resource version, we will keep historical search parameters in the same table.
+Nonclustered indexes on search parameter tables will be filtered, including on search parameters for the current version of a resource.

 ## Search Paging